gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ### Story - Tooling API provides IdeaProject model for a composite containing multiple Gradle builds

-This story provides and API that will allow the IDEA developers to define and model a build composite for multiple imported Gradle builds.
+This story provides an API that will allow the IDEA developers to define and model a build composite for multiple imported Gradle builds.
 The provided feature will be the exact analogue of the `EclipseWorkspace` model provided for Buildship.

 ##### API